Small Villagein TuscanyLegoli, a picturesque Tuscan village, enchants with its stone houses, vineyards, and traditional culinary delights.

 Journey into the Past: The History of Legoli

 In Emanuele Repetti's Dictionary, written in 1839 by the Tuscan geographer Emanuele Repetti, Legoli is described as an ancient castle located in the area of the province of Pisa, situated on a tuff hill at the foot of the Carfalo stream.
+The river flows along its eastern and northern slopes, separating Legoli from two other nearby locations: Toiano and Montefoscoli.

 In Legoli, there is an ancient parish church with a baptismal font dedicated to Saints Bartholomew and Justus.